ocastejon/hyperbolic/content/posts/vulnerabilities-in-tlwpa4220.md

 ---
 title: "Vulnerabilities in TP-Link's TL-WPA4220"
-date: 2020-11-12T22:25:03+01:00
+date: 2020-11-18T18:00:00+01:00
 tags: [CVE-2020-24297, CVE-2020-28005, embedded, TP-Link]
 ---

 In this post, I'm going to describe some vulnerabilities that I found a while ago, affecting the HTTP server of TP-Link's Powerline Adapter/WiFi Extender TL-WPA4220 (hardware versions 2, 3, and 4).
-These flaws are **two command injection vulnerabilities** that can grant an attacker root access to the device (CVE-2020-24297), as well as **a buffer overflow vulnerability** that can be used to crash the `http` service (CVE-2020-28005).
+These flaws are **two command injection vulnerabilities** that can grant an attacker root access to the device (CVE-2020-24297), as well as **a stack-based buffer overflow vulnerability** that can be used to crash the `http` service (CVE-2020-28005).

 These flaws can be exploited by a remote authenticated attacker that is connected to the LAN, or that has access to the web management interface in the uncommon situation that it is exposed to the internet.
 As the default password for the web interface is easily guessable (yes, it's `admin`), in most cases this means that anyone connected to the LAN can take advantage of them.